Tag Archive: troubleshooting

 Tasker has the functionality to communicate with other devices, sending them data or commands.
 When communicating with an external device though, you need to make sure that the device you are sending to is configured to receive data the same way the device in your device tab is configured to.
 Make sure if its a TCP send that the device has the IP and TCP port you set for the Ethernet Device in the Device Tab.
 Same goes for SNMP with its IP and UDP port.

 When you are using the JNIOR, you may want to change the IP address to fit a pre-existing schema for JNIOR’s on the network.
 JNIOR’s are set to use DHCP by default to get their IP address.
 DHCP searches a network the JNIOR is trying to connect to and finds an available IP on the network for it automatically.
 If the IP of the JNIOR gets set to 0.0.0.0, this is because a device on the network is already using that IP address.
-The JNIOR doesn’t want to interrupt pre-existing IP communication with a device on the network, so rather then take the IP and create a conflict between itself and the other device, it simply defaults it’s IP to 0.0.0.0.
+The JNIOR doesn’t want to interrupt pre-existing IP communication with a device on the network, so rather than take the IP and create a conflict between itself and the other device, it simply defaults its IP to 0.0.0.0.
 To confirm another device is on your network using the same IP, you can try pinging the IP Address that has the additional device on it.
 If the ping replies successfully, you’ll know you have another device somewhere that is on the network using that IP.
 In order to ping on windows, you simply open the command line and type “ping (IP address)”.
 NOTE: Not all devices on a network have ping capabilities.

 Ping command in windows command line

 To resolve the issue, you have to change the JNIOR or other device on the network to another IP that prevents the two devices from conflicting with each other.
 To change the IP address from the command line, you can do so using the ipconfig command, entering “ipconfig -a” followed by the new IP address you want to assign to the JNIOR.
-You can also do so from the Support Tool by right clicking a JNIOR in the beacon tab and selecting Configure/IP Configuration, which opens a dialog box that can be used to set the IP of the JNIOR as well.
+You can also do so from the Support Tool by right-clicking a JNIOR in the beacon tab and selecting Configure/IP Configuration, which opens a dialog box that can be used to set the IP of the JNIOR as well.
 This is where DHCP can be disabled as well, which can fix a 0.0.0.0 IP when DHCP can’t find an available IP address on the network, or if the network doesn’t support DCHP.

 A lot of JNIOR applications log information about what they are doing.
 This information can be about different things.
 Sometimes the application is purposely creating log files to keep track of data such as water levels or I/O changes.
 Logs can also be used to keep track of information about the application itself and if its run into any errors.
 Here is a quick post on how to look at Logs on a JNIOR.